 Your family might think you need hearing aids

-Your audiogram might suggest hearing aids would help you
+Your audiogram (hearing test) might suggest hearing aids would help you

 But are you ready to get hearing aids – for yourself?